Best Multimeter for Electronics Technician|Pro Reviews

 Auto power off feature

-In order to save on battery power, the best multimeter for electronics will always have the auto power off feature.
+In order to save on battery power, the multimeter for electronics will always have the auto power off feature.
 This shouldn’t be hard to come along since most multimeters nowadays have this feature included

 Depending on the manufacturer, the auto power off function will be triggered after about 10 minutes.
 Some multimeters come with a beep alongside the auto power-off in which case you’ll hear a beep before the multimeter switches off automatically.